So? You guys remember this bread?

 - Cook on low for 7-8 hours or high for 4 hours.

-- 30 minutes before the chicken is done cooking, add the corn starch mixture and stir to combine.
+- 30 minutes before the chicken is done cooking, mix in the cream cheese and stir to combine.
 Cook on high for 20 to 30 minutes more or until the sauce thickens.
 If the sauce gets too thick, too fast you may add water or chicken broth to thin.
 If the sauce is not thickening enough, leave the lid off for 30 minutes.